Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 1 - HTML Introduction/README.md

 </pre>
 <p>The above code is called the <b>Boiler Plate</b>. <br>
 :bulb:<b>Tip:</b>  We can write it with the help of emmet abbreviation-! + enter | html5 + enter <br>
-Both methods are useful for deploying boilerplate.</p>
+Both methods manual and automated, are effective in deploying boilerplate.</p>

 <li>All the elements within angular brackets <> called as <b>Tags</b></li>
 <p>Most of the element are closed with two tags like &ltopening tag&gt context &lt/closing tag&gt <br>